 Creating And Editing Label Layouts

-To create a new label layout, you will need to first find an existing label layout that is somewhat close to what you would like to create, and use it as a starting point.
-As an example, let's look at the most commonly used label layout provided with DonorQuest titled, "Avery 5160 (1" x 2 5/8") - Address Using Sal1."
+To create a new label layout, you will need to first find an existing label layout which is somewhat close to what you would like to create, and use it as a starting point.
+As an example, let's look at the most commonly used label layout provided with DonorQuest, the "Avery 5160 (1" x 2 5/8") - Address Using Sal1."
 Click on File, Print/Setup, Mailing Labels.
 You should see the DonorQuest Mailing Labels dialog, shown here:

 Mailing Label Setup Menu